 Coping after a stillbirth

-In Australia, six babies are born still every day.
-It’s an utterly heartbreaking and tragic statistic, which impacts thousands of families each year.
+In Australia, six babies are stillborn every day.
+With one in 120 births being a stillborn baby or a newborn death, this is an utterly heartbreaking and tragic statistic, which impacts thousands of families each year.

 Finding out when you are well into your pregnancy that your baby has not survived or that there are problems with the unborn child or pregnancy can be devastating and commonly leads women and men to experience a range of reactions.